-- Consider the following two rules: - A customer must be assigned to an agent if the customer has placed an order - A customer should be assigned to an agent if the customer has placed an order - The first rules is a constraint, the second one is a guideline - Guidelines influence behaviour rather than control it - A constraints that is violated means "Error" - A guideline that is violated means "Warning" - The rules have the same form and are applied in the same situation but the enforcement level is different
+- A Business Rule has an enforcement level.
+Enforcement levels indicate the severity of action imposed to put or keep a rule in force. - Consider the following two rules: - A customer must be assigned to an agent if the customer has placed an order - A customer should be assigned to an agent if the customer has placed an order - The first rules is a constraint, the second one is a guideline - Enforcement levels influence behaviour rather than control it - A constraint that is violated means "Error" - A guideline that is violated means "Warning" - The rules have the same form and are applied in the same situation but the enforcement level is different